UselessGuru/UG-Miner/README.md

 UG-Miner can run a batch script prior switching to a specific miner and/or algorithm.

-The prerun scripts can be used to apply per miner/algorithm overclocking settings via nvidiaInspector or OverdriveNTool.
+The prerun scripts can be used to apply overclocking settings via any OC tool that can be parameterized via batch file commands (e.g. nvidiaInspector or OverdriveNTool).

 Before starting a miner executable UG-Miner wiil try to launch one of the following 3 prerun scripts (in this order):

 1. \<MinerName\>\_\<AlgorithmName\>.bat / \<MinerName\>\_\<AlgorithmName1&AlgorithmName2\>.bat
    Create a file named \<MinerName\>\_\<AlgorithmName\>.bat in the '[UG-Miner directory]\\Utils\\prerun' folder, e.g.
-   'MiniZ-v2.4.d-1xRadeonRX5808GB_EtcHash.bat'
+   'MiniZ-v2.4e-1xRadeonRX5808GB_EtcHash.bat'
-   'BzMiner-v21.4.0-1xRTX306012GB_Ethash&SHA512256d.bat'
+   'BzMiner-v23.0.2-1xRTX306012GB_Ethash&SHA512256d.bat'
    (use the algorithm base name, not the algorithm variant name)

-3. \<AlgorithmName\>.bat / \<AlgorithmName1&AlgorithmName2\>.bat
+2. \<AlgorithmName\>.bat / \<AlgorithmName1&AlgorithmName2\>.bat
    Create a file named \<AlgorithmName\>.bat in the '[UG-Miner directory]\\Utils\\prerun' folder, e.g.
    'Ethash.bat'
    'Ethash&SHA512256d.bat'
    (use the algorithm base name, not the algorithm variant name)

-5. default.bat
+3. default.bat
-   If neither of the two above exist UG-Miner will try to launch '[UG-Miner directory]\\Utils\\prerun\default.bat'
+   If neither of the first two above exists UG-Miner will try to launch the generic '[UG-Miner directory]\\Utils\\prerun\default.bat'

 **Use overclock with caution!**